mastodon/mastodon-android/README.md

      alt="Get it on Google Play"
      height="80">](https://play.google.com/store/apps/details?id=org.joinmastodon.android)

-or get the APK from the [The Releases Section](https://github.com/mastodon/mastodon-android/releases/latest).
+Or get the APK from the [The Releases Section](https://github.com/mastodon/mastodon-android/releases/latest).

 ## Contributing